mendix/CommunityCommons/README.md

 *RandomHash* - Generates a random hash, perfectly to use as random, unique identifier.

-*RegexReplaceAll* - DEPRECATED.
-Performs a regular expression replace.
-Identical to the microflow expression function 'replaceAll'.
+*RegexReplaceAll* - Performs a regular expression replace.
+Works similarly to the microflow expression function 'replaceAll' but supports more constructs.

 *RegexQuote* - Escapes a string value so that it can be used literally with Mendix built-in regex replacement functions.
 (Otherwise the dollar sign would be interpreted as back reference to a match for example).